milesj/boost/docs/log.md

 ### `ConsoleTransport`

-Logs messages to the native `console` according to the corresponding level.
+Logs messages to the native `console` and its corresponding level.
 This is the default transport when no transports are defined.

 ```ts
 import { ConsoleTransport } from '@boost/log';